m1ke782/TAM/README.md

 ## How to use
 - Include `tris.h`
 - Call `trigrams_load(const char* file)` to load the trigram frequency values.
 - You can now analyse a string by calling `trigrams_fitness(char* txt, int len)`.
-The return value is an float of arbitrary units (higher is closer to English).
+The return value is a float of arbitrary units (higher is closer to English).
 - Call `trigrams_free()` when your program ends.